Louis E. Burnham: Freedom, the National Guardian and Freedomways

-In Brooklyn, the small circle of African-American Communists (and the white Communist, Herbert Aptheker as well, with his daughter Bettina) mostly avoided speaking to their children about this party tie, but took these young children to meetings and rallies.
+In Brooklyn, the small circle of African-American communists (and the White communist, Herbert Aptheker as well, with his daughter Bettina) mostly avoided speaking to their children about this party tie, but took these young children to meetings and rallies.
 During summers they were joined by Sallye Davis, another former SNYC leader, who would drive from her Birmingham home with her young daughter, the later activist Angela, to attend graduate school in New York.
-These children and their parents socialized with each other in their own homes and those of their fellow Communists, including the intellectual luminary W. E. B. Du Bois.
+These children and their parents socialized with each other in their own homes and those of their fellow communists, including the intellectual luminary W. E. B. Du Bois.
 Having a small, closely-knit group in Birmingham, and which persisted during the Red Scare of the McCarthy period, created lasting bonds and valuable mutual support.
 Besides Angela Davis, other children from their group, including Burnham's own, grew up to become accomplished adults.

 In 1950, Burnham helped bring to life a Paul Robeson project, the monthly newspaper Freedom, as its managing editor.
 He was responsible for getting the monthly started.
-According to Burnham's wife Dorothy, Burnham's intent was to publicize "the story of the people who were active in the movement and who were being persecuted during the McCarthy period.".
+According to Burnham's wife Dorothy, Burnham's intent was to publicize "the story of the people who were active in the movement and who were being persecuted during the McCarthy period."
 The newspaper ran monthly from November 1950 through August 1955, although it was bimonthly for the last two issues because it was running out of funds.

 In its initial issue, Burnham wrote an article defending anyone "who is courageous enough to open their mouths, join an organization, sign a petition, or participate in a delegation or attend a meeting to fight for peace in the world, good jobs, decent wages at home, and full equality for Negroes.
 They are American progressives."
 An interview with the United Nations ambassador from the People's Republic of China, in the second issue, highlighted another focus of Burnham's in the pages of Freedom, the international anti-colonial struggle.
 He wrote: [emphasis in original] "the colored people everywhere are conducting their struggles for full human equality."

 Burnham also assisted Robeson more directly, in support of Robeson's effort to get his passport restored, writing: "It is one of the shameful consequences of the Cold War that the American most honored abroad is most cruelly persecuted at home."
-And he prepared a collection of Robeson's songs and messages, for peace conferences in Europe, Asia and Africa.
+He also prepared a collection of Robeson's songs and messages, for peace conferences in Europe, Asia and Africa.